BVNK-Interviews/frontend-hpp-test/README.md

     ```
   - On success `200` redirect to "Pay Quote".

-#### Pay Quote
+#### Pay Quote Page
 Moving forward in the payment journey, we arrive at a pivotal stage.
 Here, the customer encounters a page titled "Pay with Bitcoin," a short payment summary.
 Vital information such as the amount due, the BTC address for payment, a convenient QR code, and the remaining time before the quote expires are all prominently presented on this page.

+#### Expiry Page
+Should a quote expire, this page will be displayed to the user.

 #### Timers
--  "Accept Quote" - Once a currency is selected the quote should be refreshed every ±18 seconds, use the `acceptanceExpiryDate` value to determine the . `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary` to refresh the quote and UI.
+1. "Accept Quote" - Once a currency is selected the quote should be refreshed every ±18 seconds, use the `acceptanceExpiryDate` value to determine when to call the api and `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary` to refresh the quote and UI.
-- "Pay Quote" has an expiry date set by the api, use the `quoteExpiryDate` to add an expiry count down timer.
+1. "Pay Quote" has an expiry date set by the api, use the `quoteExpiryDate` to add an expiry count down timer.

-- Copy to clipboard
+#### Copy to clipboard
-  - "Pay Quote" has 2 fields that should be copied to the clipboard when individually clicked
+"Pay Quote" has 2 fields that should be copied to the clipboard when individually clicked
 - Amount due
 - Address

 #### Redirects
   - `quoteStatus: ACCEPTED` redirect to "Pay Quote" `<DOMAIN>/payin/<UUID>/pay`
   - `status: EXPIRED` redirect to "Expiry" `<DOMAIN>/payin/<UUID>/expired`